-2 min read ✭ In this post, you’ll find out why Giving Tuesday is quickly becoming the 2nd biggest fundraising day of the entire year and predictions for Giving Tuesday 2019.
+2 min to read ✭ In this post, you'll find out why Giving Tuesday is quickly becoming the 2nd biggest fundraising day of the entire year and predictions for Giving Tuesday 2019.

 Giving Tuesday (GT) is on December 3rd, 2019 and is going to be a massive day of philanthropy for the nonprofit space.
 Are you counting down the days?
 Because you should be!

 Giving Tuesday 2012: $12,000,000

 Giving Tuesday 2013: $27,000,000